 Safe sleep for your baby

-- Put your baby to sleep on his back on a flat, firm surface, like a crib mattress covered with a fitted sheet.
+- Put your baby to sleep on his back on a flat, firm surface, like a crib mattress covered with a tightly fitted sheet.
 Use only the mattress made for your baby’s crib.
 The mattress should fit snugly in the crib so there are no spaces between the mattress and the crib frame.
-The mattress shape should stay firm even when covered with a fitted sheet or mattress cover.
+The mattress shape should stay firm even when covered with a tightly fitted sheet or mattress cover.

 - Use a bassinet, crib or play yard that meets current safety standards.
 Don’t use cribs with drop-side rails.
 Don’t try to fix a crib that has broken or missing parts.
 Visit U.S. Consumer Product Safety Commission (CPSC) to learn more about product safety standards or product recalls.